 Check the possibility of validity of the transaction in

-CheckTx and reject the transaction if it is malformed, contains invalid inputs, etc., and cannot possibly be acceptable, but refrain from confirming that it will be successful according to concerns that depend on context.
+CheckTx: reject the transaction if it is malformed, contains invalid inputs, etc., and therefor cannot possibly be acceptable; but refrain from confirming that it will be successful according to concerns that depend on context.

-Now a pre-checked transaction is delivered (opens new window).
-It is a matter of applying it to the latest board state.
-You can call:
+When a pre-checked transaction is delivered (opens new window), it must be applied to the latest board state.
+You call:

 You need to see whether it makes sense to send the transaction back through ABCI.
 If the transaction succeeded, you keep the new board state in memory ready for the next delivered transaction.
 You do not save to the storage at this point.